History of Auckland: Arrival of Europeans

 Ngāti Whātua and Tainui tribes were the main groups living in the area when Europeans arrived in New Zealand.
 European settlement to the north enabled traditional rivals Ngāpuhi and allied northern iwi to acquire muskets by trade.
 Initially no military advantage accrued; despite lacking muskets, Ngāti Whātua defeated a Ngāpuhi force, who had a few muskets, in the battle of Moremonui north of the Kaipara Harbour (in 1807 or 1808), killing at least 150.

-Apihai Te Kawau, leader of the Ngāti Whātua hapu (sub-tribe) Te Taoū, was a good friend of Samuel Marsden.
+Apihai Te Kawau, leader of the Ngāti Whātua hapū (sub-tribe) Te Taoū, was a good friend of Samuel Marsden.
 Over a ten-month period in 1821–1822 he played a principal part in the 1,000 mi Amiowhenua expedition.
 This series of battles raged through much of the central and southern North Island.

 As the Musket Wars drew to a close, pressure for British intervention to quell lawlessness, in large part driven by missionary pressure to protect Māori, led to the annexation of New Zealand and the despatch of Lt Governor Hobson to create the Treaty of Waitangi in 1840.
-(James Cook had claimed New Zealand for Britain under the discovery doctrine, and it was considered by pākehā to be part of New South Wales until 1840.)

 On 20 March 1840 in the Manukau Harbour area where Ngāti Whātua farmed, now paramount chief Apihai Te Kawau signed Te Tiriti o Waitangi (the te reo Māori translation of the Treaty of Waitangi).
 Ngāti Whātua sought British protection from Ngāpuhi as well as a reciprocal relationship with the Crown and the Church.
 Soon after signing Te Tiriti, Ngāti Whātua Ōrākei, the primary hapū and landowner in Tāmaki Makaurau, made a tuku (strategic gift) of 3,500 acres (1,400 hectares) of land on the Waitematā Harbour to Hobson, the new Governor of New Zealand, for the new capital.

 As the Māori population declined for nearly a century, so did the quantity of land held by Ngāti Whātua.
 Within 20 years, 40% of their lands were lost, some through government land confiscation.
 At close to the lowest level of population, Ngāti Whātua land holding was reduced to a few acres at Ōrākei, land which Te Kawau had declared "a last stand".
 By the end of the 1840s, Māori were a minority in the Auckland area.
 Despite scares during the New Zealand wars, Māori re-emerged as a cultural and political force only after the Bastion Point occupation and Māori cultural revival of the late 20th century.